paulghaddad/baby_site/src/pages/activities-5-6-months/index.md

 It’s not too early to start playing catch -- well a modified version, at least, for baby.
 I got this idea from Dr. Peter Vishton’s online course, Scientific Secrets for Raising Kids Who Thrive, and it’s a good one.

-Here’s how it works.
-Sit at a table, like your kitchen or dining room table, with baby on your lap.
+Here’s how it works. **Sit at a table**, like your kitchen or dining room table, with baby on your lap.

 ![Rolling ball on table with baby extending arms](/img/screen-shot-2022-10-07-at-10.01.50-am.png)

-Use a wood or rubber ball and roll the ball to baby.
+**Use a wood or rubber ball and roll the ball to baby**.

 ![Baby catches ball ](/img/screen-shot-2022-10-07-at-10.03.32-am.png)

-The aim is for baby to extend one or both hands to “catch” the rolling ball.
+**The aim is for baby to extend one or both hands to “catch” the rolling ball**.

 You can roll the ball straight in front of baby.
 I found this to be the easiest for Hayden.
 That way he could extend both arms and catch the rolling ball.